themattbirch/Portfolio/src/content/posts/how-write-call-to-action-conversion-marketing.md

 description: Discover effective strategies for writing powerful call-to-action (CTA) phrases that optimize conversions, drive engagement, and encourage your audience to take action on your offers or services.
 ---

-# How to write a call-to-action that optimizes conversions

 Digital marketing is all the rage these days, but there are still a number of traditional strategies in use, many of which have existed for decades.

 Advertising and marketing have become quite different, whereas they were once joined at the hip, yet there's still some crossover between them.
 Capturing attention remains important, although the method for doing so varies greatly.
 Not only that, both advertising and marketing emphasize driving action.